AmineKh1/inception/README.md

 Defining custom networks helps in isolating the containers and provides a way for them to interact securely within the defined network scope.

 ## Containers
+#### Base Image: Debian Buster

+All containers in this project are based on the Debian Buster image.
+Debian Buster is a stable and widely used Linux distribution known for its reliability and security.
+By using Debian Buster as the base image, we ensure a consistent and stable environment for running our containers.
 ### MariaDB Container
 The MariaDB container is responsible for running the MariaDB server, which serves as the database for the WordPress application.
 #### Dockerfile